Pangong Tso: Tourism

-On the Indian side, an Inner Line Permit is required to visit the lake, as it lies on the Sino-Indian Line of Actual Control.
-For security reasons, India does not permit boating.
-Groups are permitted, accompanied by an accredited guide.
-A surge in Indian tourists has presented environmental challenges due to inadequate infrastructure to accommodate and manage the growing number of visitors.
+Pangong Tso is part of the Bharat Ranbhoomi Darshan initiative of the Indian Armed Forces, aimed at boosting local infrastructure and tourism, and providing information on historical battleground locations.
+An Inner Line Permit is required to visit the lake on the Indian side, as it lies on the Sino-Indian border.
+Groups are to be accompanied by an accredited guide, and no boating is permitted for security reasons.
+However, a surge in Indian tourists has presented environmental challenges due to inadequate infrastructure to accommodate and manage the growing number of visitors.
+The Pangong Frozen Lake Marathon is held annually in February to promote winter tourism at Pangong Tso.